Winchester Mystery House: Features of the house

 There was carved wood on the ballroom walls and ceilings.
 Woods such as teak, maple, and mahogany made an intricate pattern on the ballroom floor.
 A large brick fireplace was framed by two windows that included quotes from Shakespeare.
-The second floor bedrooms each had adjoining sitting rooms and sewing rooms.
+The second-floor bedrooms each had adjoining sitting rooms and sewing rooms.
 The wall coverings (known as Lincrusta) had a leather or metal appearance.
 The ceilings had mouldings, stencils, and faux finishes.
 There were chandeliers from Germany, art glass from Austria, furnishings from Asia, and paintings from France.
-An annunciator (an early form of intercom which was a common feature of large homes during this period) was installed for calling servants.
-There was an indoor garden with slanted floors that would carry excess water to trap doors; the doors had pipes to supply water to flowers outdoors.
+An annunciator (an early form of intercom, a common feature of large homes during this period) was installed for calling servants.
+There was an indoor garden with slanted floors that would carry excess water to trapdoors; the doors had pipes to supply water to flowers outdoors.
 A generator was installed for a water pump and electricity.
 Because of Winchester's height of four feet ten inches and her health issues, a stairway was built that has 44 steps but rises only ten feet.